 Depending on the ripeness of your fruit, you may not need any additional sweetener.
 However, if you’d like your smoothie to be sweeter, natural sweeteners like honey, maple syrup, or agave can be added.
 Often, the natural sugars in mango and pineapple are enough to keep the smoothie sweet and delicious without any extra sugar.

-Now that you have your ingredients, let’s make the perfect mango pineapple smoothie without milk.
+Now that you have your ingredients, let’s make the perfect mango pineapple smoothie no milk.
 This simple, step-by-step guide will help you create a creamy, refreshing drink in just a few minutes.

 Step 1: Prepare the Fruit